oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 ### Prerequisites

-Before installing an operator, ensure that each of these prerequisite requirements are met:
+Before installing an operator, ensure that each of these prerequisite requirements is met:

 1. [Check environment](#check-environment)
 1. [Download the operator source, if needed](#download-the-operator-source-if-needed)